smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

     ![The content-web Action is shown with the Actions, content-web, and Run workflow links highlighted.](media/2020-08-25-15-38-06.png "content-web workflow")

 15. After a second, the newly triggered workflow execution will display in the list.
-Select the new **content-web** execution to view it's status.
+Select the new **content-web** execution to view its status.

-16. Selecting the **Build and Push Docker Image** job of the workflow will display it's execution status.
+16. Selecting the **Build and Push Docker Image** job of the workflow will display its execution status.

     ![Build and Push Docker Image job.](media/2020-08-25-15-42-11.png "Build and Push Docker Image job")

 17. Next, setup the `content-api` workflow.
-This repository already includes `content-api.yaml` located within the `.github/workflows` directory.
-Open the `.github/workflows/content-api.yaml` file for editing.
+This repository already includes `content-api.yml` located within the `.github/workflows` directory.
+Open the `.github/workflows/content-api.yml` file for editing.

 18. Edit the `resourceGroupName` and `containerRegistry` environment values to replace `[SHORT_SUFFIX]` with your own three-letter suffix so that it matches your container registry's name and resource group.